Discover rentals near work and play

 Fifteen and a half miles west from Cleveland, Fairview Park is ideal for those who want to be near the city yet desire a slower pace.
 Safety and economic longevity keep families in the community.
 Broadly, residents are financially stable yet down to earth.
 Traffic stays reasonable; the commute downtown seldom lasts over 30 minutes.
 Neighbors share a variety of interests and multiple parks include sports fields.
 Fairview Park Library, in addition to Fairview Park Hospital, keeps the mind and body in top shape.
 North Olmstead lies only 5 miles away, expanding entertainment alternatives further.

-As of September 2017, the average apartment rent in Fairview Park, OH is $526 for a studio, $667 for one bedroom, $964 for two bedrooms, and $965 for three bedrooms.
-Apartment rent in Fairview Park has increased by 2.8% in the past year.
+As of November 2017, the average apartment rent in Fairview Park, OH is $526 for a studio, $1,090 for one bedroom, $969 for two bedrooms, and $965 for three bedrooms.
+Apartment rent in Fairview Park has decreased by -1.3% in the past year.

 Fairview Park holds many options for both sizable and slight appetites.
 Independent restaurants as well as chain establishments suggest Asian fusion, American, Italian, French, Chinese, Hispanic, Japanese and Mediterranean meals.
 For the most part cafes are located in West Gate or Fairview Center complexes.

 Spices from El Salvador and Columbia leave mouths watering at El Arepazo y Pupuseria.
 Try the arepas, empanadas, or tostadas de seviche that have made El Arepazo y Pupuseria first in Fairview.
 If little ones seem less adventurous, hot dogs, hamburgers and chicken tenders may meet their standards.
 Adults are welcome to bring their own bottle of wine or beer for a $5 fee.